 EWG analysis of COOLA sunless tan.

 EWG's Skin Deep database currently contains information and online hazard assessments for over 74,000 products.
 Staff scientists compare the ingredients on product labels and websites to information in nearly 60 toxicity and regulatory databases.
 EWG gives a low, moderate or high score on concerns like a product's overall toxicity and its ability to cause cancer, developmental or reproductive harm.
-Whilst this can be somewhat terrifying (i.e., if you find a high score on cancer for your favourite mascara), it's worth bearing in mind the amount of that ingredient that's actually in the product.
+Whilst this can be somewhat terrifying (i.e., if you find a high score on cancer for your favorite mascara), it's worth bearing in mind the amount of that ingredient that's actually in the product as opposed to what is needed to reach such toxic levels.

 EWG is also a good tool to find information on a company or brand's stance on animal testing.